NotRequiem/screenshare-tool/README.md

 10. Detections for VPN or Recording Software will not be added.

+11. Detections for internal mods using Prefetch will not be added due to the possibility of false flagging.

 # Notes and Considerations

 ## 1. Digital Signature Limitations: